Foreign Exchange Guide to the Faroe Islands

 Danish krone (DKK) in the markets

-The Danish krone is pegged to the euro (see General Info, above) and as such it shares the same general trading patterns and outlook as does the single currency.
+Being pegged to the euro, the Danish krone shares the same general trading patterns and outlook as does the single currency.

 Faroe Islands Trip Checklist